 3. Helps reduce cardiovascular complications

-Several studies have shown curcumin to have beneficial heart health properties by acting as an antioxidant and anti-inflammatory.
+Numerous studies have shown curcumin to have beneficial heart health properties, because it acts as an antioxidant and anti-inflammatory.

 4. Helps prevent and treat cancer

 One of the most clinically established therapeutic properties of curcumin is its anti-cancer action.

 As an antioxidant and anti-inflammatory, curcumin is thought to lower the risk of cells in the body becoming damaged, reducing the risk of cell mutations and cancer.